MorganPeju/personal-hugo-website/content/home/experience.md

         Achievements :
         * Reorganization of the association, recruitment of a team of 15 people
-        * Association management, budget management, accounting (Turnover 15k€ in a year)
+        * Association management, budget management, accounting (turnover: 15k€ in a year)
         * Project management, recruitment, contract negotiation
         * Benchmark on innovation processes for Alstom